gvwilson/sensibleadventures/cloudherd/new.md

 they resolved into branches etched against a distant sky.
 Why was she lying down?

 She struggled to sit up.
-Something soft and heavy pressed down on her chest to stop her from rising.
+A soft, heavy paw pressed down on her chest to stop her.
 "She's coming around," a deep voice rumbled.

 Noxy put a hand on her cheek.
 It was damp.
 She rubbed it vigorously with her sleeve.
 "Were you just licking me?" she demanded.